Bullseye-0xD4763/Bullseye-0xD4763/README.md

 - 🔭 I’m currently working on Getting my first Cyber Sec Job
-- 🌱 I’m currently learning Privilege Escalattion (Linux/Windows)
+- 🌱 I’m currently learning about Web Application Pentesting.
-- 📫 How to reach me: Linkedin
+- 📫 How to reach me: Email or Linkedin
 - ⚡ Fun fact: In 2022, businesses around the globe faced a ransomware attack every 11 seconds.